HETEROCYCLES

 EXPERIMENTAL

+General.
 Nuclear magnetic resonance (1H NMR (400 MHz) and 13C NMR (100 MHz)) spectra were determined on a JEOL-LA400 instrument.
 Chemical shifts for 1H NMR are reported in parts per million (ppm) downfield from tetramethylsilane (δ) in deuterochloroform as the internal standard, while coupling constants are in hertz (Hz).
 The following abbreviations are used for spin multiplicity: s = singlet, d = doublet, t = triplet, q = quartet, m = multiplet, and br = broad.
 Chemical shifts for 13C NMR are reported in ppm relative to the centerline of a triplet at 77.0 ppm for deuterochloroform (CDCl3).
 Melting points (mp) were determined on a Yanaco Micro Melting Point Apparatus.
-Infrared spectra (IR), which are reported in wavenumbers (cm1), were recorded on a JASCO FT/IR-410 Fourier Transform Infrared Spectrometer.
+Infrared spectra (IR), which are reported in wavenumbers (cm–1), were recorded on a JASCO FT/IR-410 Fourier Transform Infrared Spectrometer.
 Mass spectra (MS) were obtained on a JEOL JMS-GCmate MS-DIP20 with polyethylene glycol as the matrix.
 Analytical thin layer chromatography (TLC) was performed on Merck precoated analytical plates, 0.25 mm thick, silica gel 60 F254.
 Preparative TLC separations were made on Merck precoated analytical plates, 0.50 mm thick, silica gel 60 F254.
 Compounds were eluted from the adsorbent with 10% methanol (MeOH) in chloroform (CHCl3).
 Flash column chromatography separations were performed on KANTO CHEMICAL Silica Gel 60 (40-100 mesh).
 All non-aqueous reactions were carried out in oven-dried glass apparatuses under a slight positive pressure of argon.
 All solvents were dried over molecular sieves 3A or 4A before use.
 All other reagents were commercially available, and used without further purification, unless otherwise specified.

 4-(2-Methoxycarbonyl-ethyl)-4-nitro-heptanedioic acid dimethyl ester (9).

 To a stirred solution of MeNO2 7 (20.0 g, 328 mmol) in MeCN (400 mL) at 0 °C were added methyl acrylate 8 (118 mL, 1.32 mol) and DBU (5.40 mL, 36.2 mmol).
 After stirring at 0 °C for 30 min, saturated aqueous ammonium chloride was added and the mixture was extracted with Et2O.
 The combined organic layer was washed with brine then dried over MgSO4.
-The solvent was removed under reduced pressure and the resulting oil 9 (107 g) was used in the next reaction without further purification: 1H-NMR (CDCl3, 400 MHz) δ 2.24-2.35 (12H, m), 3.70 (9H, s); 13C-NMR (CDCl3, 100 MHz) δ 28.4, 30.2, 52.0, 91.8, 172.1; IR (film) 1738, 1538, 1438, 1176 cm¬1.
+The solvent was removed under reduced pressure and the resulting oil 9 (107 g) was used in the next reaction without further purification: 1H-NMR (CDCl3, 400 MHz) δ 2.24-2.35 (12H, m), 3.70 (9H, s); 13C-NMR (CDCl3, 100 MHz) δ 28.4, 30.2, 52.0, 91.8, 172.1; IR (film) 1738, 1538, 1438, 1176 cm¬–1.

 3-[2-(2-Methoxycarbonyl-ethyl)-5-oxo-pyrrolidin-2-yl]-propionic acid methyl ester (10).

 To a stirred solution of foregoing crude product 9 (50.0 g) in MeOH (250 mL) at rt was added Ra-Ni (W2) (5.00 g).
 After stirring at 60 °C under hydrogen gas atmosphere (5 kgw/cm2) for 6 h, the mixture was filtered through a pad of Celite and washed with MeOH.
-The solvent was removed under reduced pressure and the resulting crude product of 10 (40.8 g) was used in the next reaction without further purification: 1H-NMR (CDCl3, 400 MHz) δ 1.82-1.96 (6H, m), 2.30-2.47 (6H, m), 3.69 (6H, s), 6.85 (1H, s); 13C-NMR (CDCl3, 100 MHz) δ 28.7, 30.2, 34.6, 51.9, 60.6, 173.5, 177.3; IR (film) 3213, 3086, 2953, 1731, 1696, 1436 cm¬1; HRMS (FAB) calcd for C12H20NO5 258.1336 [(M+H)+], found 258.1326.
+The solvent was removed under reduced pressure and the resulting crude product of 10 (40.8 g) was used in the next reaction without further purification: 1H-NMR (CDCl3, 400 MHz) δ 1.82-1.96 (6H, m), 2.30-2.47 (6H, m), 3.69 (6H, s), 6.85 (1H, s); 13C-NMR (CDCl3, 100 MHz) δ 28.7, 30.2, 34.6, 51.9, 60.6, 173.5, 177.3; IR (film) 3213, 3086, 2953, 1731, 1696, 1436 cm¬–1; HRMS (FAB) calcd for C12H20NO5 258.1336 [(M+H)+], found 258.1326.

 8-Hydroxy-2-oxo-1-aza-spiro[4.5]dec-7-ene-7-carboxylic acid methyl ester (11).

 To a stirred solution of foregoing crude product of 10 (20.0 g) in benzene (150 mL) at 0 °C was added MeOH (315 mL, 7.77 mmol) followed by NaH (7.77 g, 194 mmol).
 After stirring at 90 °C for 30 min, aqueous 3 N HCl was added and the mixture was extracted with AcOEt.
 The combined organic layer was washed with saturated aqueous sodium hydrogen bicarbonate and brine then dried over MgSO4.
 The solvent was removed under reduced pressure.
-Resulting solid residue was triturated with hexane to afford 11 (12.8 g, 56.8 mmol, 76% for 3 steps) as a white solid: 1H-NMR (CDCl3, 400 MHz) δ 1.71-2.05 (4H, m), 2.35-2.51 (6H, m), 3.76 (3H, s), 6.73 (1H, br), 12.16 (1H, s); 13C-NMR (CDCl3, 100 MHz) δ 26.4, 29.7, 32.2, 32.8, 35.1, 51.6, 57.2, 95.2, 170.7, 172.3, 177.2; IR (film) 3203, 3084, 2951, 1745, 1695, 1620, 1443, 1361 cm¬1; HRMS (FAB) calcd for C11H16NO4 226.1074 [(M+H)+], found 226.1069.
+Resulting solid residue was triturated with hexane to afford 11 (12.8 g, 56.8 mmol, 76% for 3 steps) as a white solid: 1H-NMR (CDCl3, 400 MHz) δ 1.71-2.05 (4H, m), 2.35-2.51 (6H, m), 3.76 (3H, s), 6.73 (1H, br), 12.16 (1H, s); 13C-NMR (CDCl3, 100 MHz) δ 26.4, 29.7, 32.2, 32.8, 35.1, 51.6, 57.2, 95.2, 170.7, 172.3, 177.2; IR (film) 3203, 3084, 2951, 1745, 1695, 1620, 1443, 1361 cm¬–1; HRMS (FAB) calcd for C11H16NO4 226.1074 [(M+H)+], found 226.1069.

 1-Aza-spiro[4.5]decane-2,8-dione (12).